meshy/meshy.github.com/_posts/2018-03-18-ubuntu-on-readynas-pro-6.markdown

 The standard Ubuntu Server image failed to format the USB it was running from with this method, but it worked a treat on the [Ubuntu 17.10 Network installer][ubuntu-network-installer].
-(Confusingly, the file was called `mini.iso`, unlike the other ubuntu downloads, which, on the whole, are named descriptively.)
+(Confusingly, the file was called `mini.iso`, unlike the other Ubuntu downloads, which, on the whole, are named descriptively.)

 The installation went swimmingly from there on.
 I thought things might have